mlr-org/mlr3temporal/attic/data_backend_forecasting.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-Is / does this:
+This introduces:
-- A new task type?
+- A new Task Type:`TaskForecast`
-- Need new backend?
+- A new Backend: `DataBackendLong`
 - Solve 95% of forecasting data situations?

+And solves:
-  - Forecasting a single time-series
+  - Forecasting a single numeric time-series
   - Forecasting with covariates
   - Forecasting multiple time-series